matthewhudson/kash/README.markdown

 ### kash.size()

-Returns the size of the cache.
+Get the number of entries in the cache.

 ## Author